 - Neighborhood functions – July 4th, Holiday Party, etc.

 While the neighborhood will consider special fund raising projects from time to time, our primary source for financial support will continue to be through resident contributions.
-Given our projected shortfall for 2007 and our budget for 2008, we are asking for an annual contribution of $150 per Lockerbie Square household.
+We ask for an annual contribution of $150 per Lockerbie Square household.
 Some neighbors will be able to contribute more than the requested $150 and others will contribute at the $50 or $25 amounts.
 Every contribution is important and all would include membership in the Lockerbie Square People's Club.

 The success of Lockerbie Square is the result of dedicated neighbors who have worked and invested in the belief that the adopted neighborhood of James Whitcomb Riley would be reborn into the vibrant historical urban neighborhood that it is today.
 Please consider how you can contribute by completing a membership form.
 Your financial support is truly appreciated.